 When meeting with the DUI attorney, in order for them to be able to give you thorough answers, you should provide them with relevant documents regarding your case.

-- Any paperwork you have received from the courts or the police
+- Any paperwork you have received from the courts or the police, and;

 DUI Attorney fees can seem costly.
 But when you compare these fees to the amount you may lose when you can’t get to work because you lost your license or have to go to jail, the lawyer fees are minor.

-The potential loss of income because you may not be able to find a job, get into college or obtain financial aid because you have a criminal record, could far outweigh the cost of a good DUI lawyer.
+The potential loss of income because you may not be able to find a job, get into college, or obtain financial aid because you have a criminal record, could far outweigh the cost of an experienced DUI lawyer.